jburgy/jburgy.github.io/docs/_posts/2025-01-21-how-much-can-you-pack.md

 ## Flattening ASTs

-The first use case happened by of a confluence of 3 events:
+The first use case happened by a confluence of 3 events:

 * I [struggled with a memory leak](https://discord.com/channels/605571803288698900/1325848433965400105) in a hand-written [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser)